taranehkhosrojerdi/AI-projects/README.md

 # AI-projects
-This repository contains Artificial Intelligence projects, which I done as my homework for the course Artificial Intelligence by Dr.Rohban - Spring 2023
+This repository contains Artificial Intelligence projects, which I've done as my homework for the Artificial Intelligence course by Dr. Rohban - Spring 2023